- Who We Are

 For more information read the resources provided here and materials provided by your council and vendor.
 Attend training at the council, service unit, or troop level, whether you are an adult working with girls or an adult volunteering to help the Girl Scout in your family meet her goals.
 In addition, check out your council's latest Volunteer Packet.

-Check out the following downloads specifically for adults working with girls and their parents:
+Check out the following resources specifically for adults working with girls and their parents:

 Some of the files are illustrated in color, if you want to save ink, set your printer for black and white, or gray scale.
 To save paper, print double-sided.